My Wok Life Cooking Blog

 Authentic Sweet and Sour Pork (凤梨咕老肉)

-“My signature dish – Sweet and Sour Pork, for the kids and family!”
+Excitingly presenting my signature dish – Sweet and Sour Pork, perfect for the whole family!

-Unlike curry or sambal paste, you do not require blending and extra frying process for the sweet and sour sauce.
-Even though the readily packed sweet and sour sauce is easily available in the market, but you might be even happier to know that delicious sweet and sour sauce is very easy to prepare at home.
-Cook an authentic sweet and sour pork dish at home, in minutes.
-I used 10 min to prepare this dish (excludes marinating time of 15 min).
+Unlike curry or sambal paste, there’s no need for blending or an extra frying process for the sweet and sour sauce.
+Even though ready-packed sweet and sour sauce is readily available, it’s delightful to know that a delicious homemade version is easy to whip up.
+Prepare an authentic sweet and sour pork dish at home in just minutes; I spent 10 minutes (excluding a 15-minute marinating time).

 Marination